 Q: How should I use The Ordinary Ascorbyl Glucoside Vitamin C serum?

-I use this serum both AM and PM.
+I used this serum both AM and PM.

-At night I use the vitamin C serum in combination with my tretinoin.
-That is to say after applying the vitamin C serum on well-cleansed damp skin (till fully absorbed), I apply tretinoin right after, before sealing in with my moisturizer.
+I use the vitamin C serum alone in the morning, while at night I use the vitamin C serum in combination with my tretinoin.
+That is to say, after applying the vitamin C serum on well-cleansed damp skin (till fully absorbed), I apply tretinoin right after, before sealing in with my moisturizer.

 Disclaimer: This is a personal experience with The Ordinary Ascorbyl Glucoside Solution 12%, you may have a whole different experience as skin type differs so as result differs too.